fermion-app/docs/docs/setting-up-course/bulk-import-syllabus.md

 		"sectionName": "Welcome to my course!",
 		"title": "Hello to HTML",
 		"descriptionInMarkdown": "Create an h1 tag in this lab and write your name."
+	},
+	{
+		"type": "Coding Lab",
+		"sectionName": "Welcome to my course!",
+		"title": "Building a Simple React Component",
+		"descriptionInMarkdown": "Hands-on practice creating your first React component from scratch."
+	},
+	{
+		"type": "Quiz",
+		"sectionName": "Welcome to my course!",
+		"title": "JavaScript Fundamentals Quiz",
+		"descriptionInMarkdown": "Test your knowledge of core JavaScript concepts", "questions": [
+			{
+				"question": "What is the difference between let and var in JavaScript?", "answerExplanation": "Let is block-scoped, while var is function-scoped.", "options": [
+					{
+						"option": "Let is block-scoped, var is function-scoped", "isCorrect": true
+					},
+					{
+						"option": "They are exactly the same",
+						"isCorrect": false
+					},
+					{
+						"option": "Let is function-scoped, var is block-scoped", "isCorrect": false
+					},
+					{
+						"option": "Neither has any meaningful difference",
+						"isCorrect": false
+					}
+				]
+			},
+			{
+				"question": "What does the spread operator do in JavaScript?", "answerExplanation": "The spread operator allows an iterable to expand in places where 0+ arguments are expected.", "options": [
+					{
+						"option": "Combines two arrays",
+						"isCorrect": false
+					},
+					{
+						"option": "Spreads elements of an array or object", "isCorrect": true
+					},
+					{
+						"option": "Creates a deep copy of an object", "isCorrect": false
+					},
+					{
+						"option": "Merges object properties",
+						"isCorrect": false
+					}
+				]
+			}
+		]
 	}
 ]
 ```